On projective 3-folds of general type with small positive geometric genus: Introduction

 \end{rem}

 We briefly explain the structure of this paper.
 In Section 2, we recall the established key theorem and some necessary inequalities.
-Section 3 contains some technical theorems which will be effectively used to do the classification.
+Section 3 contains some technical theorems which will be effectively used for classification.
 Theorem \ref{main1} is proved in Section 4.
 Section 5 and Section 6 are devoted to proving Theorem \ref{thm_pg3}.

 In this paper we will be frequently and inevitably studying the canonical fibration $f:X'\lrw \bP^1$ of which the general fiber is a smooth $(1,2)$-surface.
 The two series of restriction maps $\theta_{m_1,-j}$ and $\psi_{m_1,-j}$ (see Definition \ref{twomaps}) give the decomposition of the pluri-genus, say $P_m=\sum_{j\geq 0} u_{m,-j}$ for $2\leq m\leq 6$.
 The main observation of this paper is that, for each $j\geq 0$, $\varphi_{6,X}$ (or $\varphi_{5,X}$) is birational when $u_{m,-j}$ is large enough.
 In other words, there are some constants $N_i>0$ ($2\leq i\leq 6$), $\varphi_{6,X}$ (resp. $\varphi_{5,X}$) is birational whenever $P_i\geq N_i$ for some $2\leq i\leq 6$.
 Thus we are obliged to classify all those 3-folds of general type satisfying $P_i<N_i$ for all $2\leq i\leq 6$.
 Thanks to the orbifold Riemann-Roch built by Reid \cite{Reid87} and the basket theory established by Chen--Chen \cite[Section3]{EXP1}, we are able to do an effective classification.